Internal vs. External Knowledge Base: What’s the Difference?

 Benefits of Having an Internal Knowledge Base

-1. They make it easy for employees to find the information they need
+1. Easy for employees to find information

 What’s the point of having such valuable knowledge in your organization if employees can’t quickly and easily access it when they need it most?
 An IKB makes it easy for users to source vast amounts of information, keeping relevant information grouped in categories and indexed for helpful search results.

-2. They can improve communication and collaboration within an organization
+2. Improved internal communication and collaboration

-More than a quarter of employees say poor communication is why they miss important deadlines.
+Over a quarter of employees say poor communication is why they miss important deadlines.
 More than half add that they rely on collaboration to do their job efficiently, with approximately 75% citing it as ‘very important.’
-An internal knowledge base streamlines communication by eliminating the time spent searching for specific subject matter experts, resulting in fewer misunderstandings and more meaningful collaborations.

-3. They can help reduce costs through time savings
+3. Lower operational costs through time savings

 Employees waste nearly 20% of their time searching for information at work every week.
-By supplying a trustworthy platform to share information between employees, you reduce the time employees spend looking for information and give them more time back to focus on impactful activities.
+By supplying a trustworthy platform to share information between employees, you reduce the time employees spend looking for information and give them more time to focus on impactful activities.

 Every organization has different goals and needs.
 A one-size-fits-all approach won’t work when developing a knowledge base that will help your specific team hone the unique wisdom and knowledge that’s only in your organization.
 Fortunately, IKBs are customizable and unique to your employees and their collective skills, knowledge, and insight.

-5. Employees feel more confident and knowledgeable about their work
+5. Employees feel more confident and knowledgeable

 A boost in confidence can go a long way in creating a more productive and engaged team.
 When staff members can answer their own questions and get back to work without wasting time consulting others, there’s a higher sense of purpose and empowerment.
 As a result, their confidence shines bright in the work they produce.